 From contract-free handsets to prepaid flexibility, Vodafone has a little bit of something for every Australian mobile phone user.

 Vodafone offers a range of telecommunications services for every purpose, from high-end enterprise all the way down to your humble mobile phone.
-While Vodafone has only recently started offering fixed line services via the NBN, its pedigree in mobile services spans many years, with postpaid contract SIM-only plans, prepaid plans and a unique take on how to structure mobile plans with included handsets.
+While Vodafone has only recently started offering fixed-line services via the NBN, its pedigree in mobile services spans many years, with postpaid contract SIM-only plans, prepaid plans and a unique take on how to structure mobile plans that includes handsets.

-- Talk Combo Plan $40: Unlimited calls and texts, 6GB of data, international call minutes, 35 days expiry $40
+- Talk Combo plan $40: Unlimited calls and texts, 6GB of data, international call minutes, 35-day expiry $40

-- Talk Combo Plan $50: Unlimited calls and texts, 9GB of data, international call minutes, 35 days expiry $50
+- Talk Combo plan $50: Unlimited calls and texts, 9GB of data, international call minutes, 35-day expiry $50

 There's a lot of variety in the MyMix plans.
-By way of example, the lowest cost plan would run for only 7 days with unlimited texts but nothing else at a cost of $8, while the top-tier offering with 90 days expiry, 11.5GB of data, unlimited standard national calls and 300 international calling minutes would cost you $110.
+For example, the cheapest plan would run for only seven days with unlimited texts but nothing else at a cost of $8, while the top-tier offering with 90 days expiry, 11.5GB of data, unlimited standard national calls and 300 international calling minutes would cost you $110.

 Here's the full rundown of Vodafone's prepaid plans:Back to top

-Vodafone's approach to mobile contracts used to follow the normal routine of a handset paired with a mobile plan and handset repayments over 24 months, but in 2017 it reengineered its approach to plans with an included handset.
+Vodafone's approach to mobile contracts used to follow the normal routine of a handset paired with a mobile plan and handset repayments over 24 months, but in 2017 it re-engineered its approach to plans that included a handset.

-New Vodafone mobile plans explicitly separate the handset contract from the mobile plan in terms of repayments, although you do have to maintain a Vodafone mobile plan over the life of your handset contract.
+New Vodafone mobile plans explicitly separate the handset contract from the mobile plan in terms of repayments, although you must maintain a Vodafone mobile plan over the life of your handset contract.